sandeep-tukaram/algods/DesignAlgoDS.md

 Simple, right?
 A bookshelf (memory) and a brain (CPU) solve an addition problem.
 That's it!
 This is how computers work at their core: Memory holds our data (just like that magical bookshelf), while the CPU follows our instructions to process it.
 Every program, no matter how complex, is just a dance between these two parts: storing values in memory and processing them with the CPU.
 And there you have it - our two key parts in action: data storage (Memory) and instructions (CPU).

+This claim might be hard to grasp at this point.
+The whole point of this page is to reinforce this two-part theme again and again.
+Read along.

 ## 4. Design Techniques
 When we're designing algorithms, we're always thinking about our two key parts:
 1. How can we make our instructions more efficient?